gravitational/gravity/docs/5.x/cluster.md

 ### Configuring Cluster

-It is possible to perform last-minute configuration before the installation or update some aspects of the cluster using the `ClusterConfiguration` resource:
+It is possible to customize the cluster per environment before the installation or update some aspects of the cluster using the `ClusterConfiguration` resource:

 [cluster-config.yaml]